tersooumah/ec2-web-hosting/README.md

 Head to you Linux terminal and switch to root user (sudo su-) and open the folder the folder where the Key pair file is located (cd Downloads)
 ![Screenshot from 2025-04-01 21-06-00](https://github.com/user-attachments/assets/1e6cdeed-29c4-4cf7-b518-e1b741003de7)

-Run the command: ssh -i 'css-test-key.pem' ec2-user@ec2-52-91-87-15.compute-1.amazonaws.com from the "Connect to instance" page and select yes to continue
+Run the saved command: ssh -i 'css-test-key.pem' ec2-user@ec2-52-91-87-15.compute-1.amazonaws.com from the "Connect to instance" page and select yes to continue
 ![Screenshot from 2025-04-01 21-10-39](https://github.com/user-attachments/assets/931cb089-1e7a-48a9-844b-8aa3d5f97930)

 Become root user (sudo su-) and update the system with 'yum update -y' command